a guide to hire a backend developers in 2025

-Who wouldn’t want their future web app to become the next Basecamp, Coursera, or Airbnb?
-But as a CEO, you know that an idea — no matter how great — is nothing without proper implementation.
-And this is where it gets tricky because finding the right people to implement your web app idea becomes tougher by the day.
+Who wouldn’t want their future web app to become the next Stripe, Preply, or Grammarly?
+But as a CEO, you know that an idea — no matter how great — is nothing without finding the right people to implement your web app.

 In this article, we’ll be walking you through the intricacies of hiring experienced backend engineers.

-So keep reading to learn how to choose a backend developer that has an optimal skill set, compare the cost of hiring backend developers in various regions across the globe, discover the benefits and potential challenges of backend development outsourcing, and learn the best approaches to overcome these challenges.
+Keep reading to learn how to choose a backend developer that has an optimal skill set, compare the cost of hiring backend developers in various regions across the globe.
+Discover the benefits and potential challenges of backend development outsourcing, and learn the best approaches to overcome these challenges.

 What skills do backend developers need?